mubarak23/billsln/README.md

 # BillLN Backend Service

 # Context
-- Use yoour sats (smallest unit of bitcoin) to pay for bills such as mobile data, airtime and powers vending
+- Use your sats (smallest unit of bitcoin) to pay for bills such as mobile data, airtime and powers vending

 # Technologies
 - Alby wallet APIs